votingworks/arlo-cvr-encryption/README.md

                         secret_election_keys.json)
 ```
 This command randomly generates a public/private keypair that the election official
-will use for subsequent arlo-e2e computation.
+will use for subsequent arlo-cvre computation.
 The resulting file, by default
 `secret_election_keys.json` should be treated as sensitive data.
 The public
 key will be separately included in the public tally results.